glours/extensions/docs/DESIGN.md

 There is no watchdog, process restart, reconnect, or adoption of extension processes from an earlier host.
 A daemon restart constructs a new Host and a new fixed extension set.
-Moby live restore does not retain extension processes, callback sockets, or in-memory extension state.
+The framework provides no integration with Moby live restore to retain extension processes, callback sockets, or in-memory extension state.
 Until a separate extension lifecycle exists, an extension must not own runtime state required by containers that are expected to survive their host daemon.
 The generic Host makes no universal guarantee that an abrupt host crash kills